 location that is housed in District-owned property.
 Any repair cost above $2,500.00 shall be considered as a major repair and shall be forwarded to TCP for review and District processing.

-Any payments may be reduced by amounts found by the Contract Administrator not to constitute allowable costs under http://www.federalregister.gov/articles/2013/12/26/2013- 30465/uniform- administrative-requirements-cost-principles-audit-requirements-for - federal-awards and/or adjusted for prior overpayment or underpayment.
+Any payments may be reduced by amounts found by the Contract Administrator not to constitute allowable costs under the UCC guidelines and/or adjusted for prior overpayment or underpayment.

 The approved indirect costs for this Contract are based on the percentage authorized in the approved budget.
 Monthly billing for administrative and indirect costs cannot exceed the approved percentage of the expenses submitted on a monthly basis.